inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave1.md

 **P3**\
     - We need a visualized board\
     - Paint on a player avatar\
-**P4**\
-    - We need to be able to put down a piece somewhere on the board\
-    - Have something that allows the player to choose the starting position.

 ## Summary of the 1st assignment.
  **What worked**\